aiming-lab/GRAPE/README.md

 ## Datasets

 **To support RLDS format datasets, we designed our dataset in a special way.
 Specifically, when we built the chosen_traj and rejected_traj datasets, we ensured that their trajectories were paired one-to-one.
-That is, the nth trajectory data in chosen_traj corresponds to the nth trajectory data in rejected_traj, and they are from the same task with consistent initial state.**
+That is, the nth trajectory data in chosen_traj corresponds to the nth trajectory data in rejected_traj, and they are from the same task with consistent initial state.
+We will release scripts to construct RLDS datasets for TPO in the future**

 ### Datasets Collection